kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 published: false
 id: 1331035
 ---
+Chord is a protocol for building decentralized data storage systems.
+It is used to efficiently locate the node that stores a specific piece of data in a network of nodes.
+It only describes one operation: given a key, it maps the key to the responsible node.
+By linking a key to each data item and storing the key-value pair at the corresponding node, data location can be easily implemented using Chord.
+Additionally, Chord can adapt and respond to queries even when nodes are constantly joining or leaving the system.
+Theoretical analysis and simulations demonstrate that Chord is scalable, with communication costs and the size of each node growing logarithmically as the number of Chord nodes increases.

-Welcome to my attempt at implementing the Chord protocol in Rust.
-Throughout this blog post, I will be documenting the steps I took to implement the Chord protocol using Rust programming language and explaining my thought process along the way.
+In this blog post, I will be documenting the steps I took to implement the Chord protocol using Rust programming language and explaining my thought process along the way.
 All the code can be found in the repo https://github.com/kamilczerw/chord.
 I made a separate branch for each part of this blog to make it easier to follow along.
 The part you are reading right now can be found [here](https://github.com/kamilczerw/chord/tree/chord).

-Before we start coding, let’s get familiar with the protocol itself.
+I encorage you to read the original paper which describes Chord protocol in more comprehensive way.
+You can find it [here](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf).

-## What is Chord
+## Chord protocol

-Chord is a protocol designed to efficiently locate the node that stores a specific piece of data in a peer-to-peer application.
-It can be used to implement distributed data storage.
-It only describes one operation: given a key, it maps the key to the responsible node.
-By linking a key to each data item and storing the key-value pair at the corresponding node, data location can be easily implemented using Chord, that is a project for another time.
-Additionally, Chord can adapt and respond to queries even when nodes are constantly joining or leaving the system.
-Theoretical analysis and simulations demonstrate that Chord is scalable, with communication costs and the size of each node growing logarithmically as the number of Chord nodes increases.

-I will try to explain the Chord protocol as much as possible, but for a more comprehensive understanding, I recommended reading the original paper which can be found at the following link: **[https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf)**.
-The paper provides in-depth information on the design and implementation of the protocol, as well as the results of theoretical analysis and simulations.

-The protocol is designed so that no organization can control the network without owning the majority of the nodes.
+The protocol is designed in such a way that no organization can control the network without owning the majority of the nodes.
 When a node joins the network it gets an *id* generated based on its IP address.
-The *id* is generated using a consistent hashing algorithm, to eventually distribute the *ids* on the *Ring* and be able to generate an *id* based on the text key.
+The *id* is generated using a consistent hashing algorithm, to evenely distribute *ids* in the network.

 The core principle of the Chord protocol is that nodes do not need to maintain a complete list of all the other nodes in the network.
-Instead, each node only needs to maintain information about a small number of neighboring nodes in the *ring*.
+Instead, each node only needs to maintain information about a small number of neighboring nodes.

 Imagine the network as a *ring* with nodes distributed along it.
 For demonstration, let’s consider a *ring* with 10 nodes that can only handle 64 unique identifiers.
 This *ring* structure allows efficient routing of messages and ensures that each node only needs to maintain information about a small number of nodes to efficiently route messages and find the correct destination node.

 ![Chord ring](./images/ring-1.png)

-Each of the nodes is responsible for maintaining a range of keys, starting with the node preceding it and including its own key.
-For example, in our demo network, node `N7` would be responsible for keys `2-7`.
-Node `N1` would be responsible for keys `59-63` and `0-1`.
-This is because the network has a *ring* shape, and the connection after the last key is the first key.
+Each of the nodes is responsible for maintaining a range of *ids*, starting with *ids* following the *id* of the previous node and including its own *id*.
+For example, in our demo network, node `N7` is responsible for *ids* `2-7`.
+Node `N1` is responsible for *ids* `59-63` and `0-1`.
+This is because the node `N58` is preceding node `N1` in the *ring*.

-A node responsible for a key `k` is called a `successor` of `k`.
-In the rest of this post, I will use the term `successor` to refer to the node responsible for a given key.
+A node responsible for an *id* `k` is called a `successor` of `k`.
+In the rest of this post, I will use the term `successor` to refer to the node responsible for a given *id*.

+Ids in the *ring* are numeric to be able to easily calculate the successor of a given *id*.
+In our example network, we will use a 6-bit identifier space, which means that the network can handle up to 64 unique identifiers.
+I will use 64-bit unsigned integers to represent *ids* in the code.
+In real-world applications, we would prefer to use string representation of *ids* to make it easier to read and understand.
+To refer to string representation of *ids* we will use the term *key*.
+The *key* is converted to a numeric representation using a consistent hashing algorithm.

 ### Lookup

-To find the location of a specific identifier, each node uses a hash function to map the *id* to a position on the *ring*.
+To find the location of a *key*, each node uses a hash function to map the *id* to a position on the *ring*.
 It then uses its finger table, to determine which node is responsible for the *id*.
 The finger table is a data structure that helps the node quickly locate other nodes in the network.
 The finger table is a table of size `m` (where `m` is the number of bits in the identifier space, in our example, it’s `6`).
 Each entry in the finger table contains

 - Identifier, calculated with the formula
 {% katex inline %}